fjmiller/HomeAssistant_NodeRed/GE_DoubleTapSwitch_Timer/README.md

-# HomeAssistant Node-Red Alexa Timer Notification
+# HomeAssistant GE Switch Timer with Double Tap Disable
 This is a custom Node Red Flow for setting a timer which will turn off lights after a specified period of time.
 Double Tapping will disabled the timer and turn the light on until it is turned off.

 ![NodeRed GE Timer Flow](/images/GE_Timer_Flow.png)